Legislative and Regulatory Priorities

 1

-- Lowering the bond financing threshold test, and
+- Lowering the bond financing threshold test.

 2